Trump EPA Says Mercury Limits On Coal Plants Too Costly, Not 'Necessary'

 In December the administration proposed a revision that would allow coal-fired generators to emit more CO2 per megawatt-hour of electricity generated.
 The EPA has also moved to relax Obama-era regulations on carbon emissions and roll back existing regulations that govern coal ash.

-The EPA proposal is open to public comment for 60 days after it's posted in the Federal Register.
+The EPA proposal is open to public comment for 60 days after it is posted in the Federal Register.